manufy/foundersmapquest/README.txt

 2 - DataTable Render
 3 - Map Render

-a) HTML5 Frontend only at frontend3/foundersmapquest_v0.2html
+a) HTML5 Frontend only at foundersmapquest_v0.3.html.
+Just download the zip and open this file in your favourite browser.
+Demo data is included as downloadable.

 b) Future enhancements for backend, not used in this demo